Refugees in Greece receive more than necessities from Samaritan’s Purse staff members.

-I watched as the pile of yellow wildflowers on the distribution table grew.
+May, 2016—I watched as the pile of yellow wildflowers on the distribution table grew.
 Gabie, a Macedonian-Greek Samaritan’s Purse distribution staff member at Souda Refugee Camp, bent down to take each new bouquet carried over to her.
 She admired the fistfuls of flowers and exclaimed her thanks.
 The refugee children would giggle and smile and then run off to pick more bouquets from the mess of flowers growing along the chain-link fence separating the row of white Ikea-designed refugee housing units from the ninth century Chios Castle.

 “This is my day every day,” Gabie told me.

 Souda, where Gabie works, is one of several camps on the Greek island of Chios.
 It sits four miles off the coast of Turkey and has served as one of the main points of entry into Europe for refugees escaping ongoing conflict in the Middle East.
 In February, the average number of refugees arriving on Chios each day was 480.

 Samaritan’s Purse began operating on the island this past October, but for Gabie and others who call Chios home, the reality of the refugee crisis started long before October and long before transit centers and camps were in place.

 “In the start, I didn’t know anything about this [refugee response],” Gabie said.
 “I’d never heard of Samaritan’s Purse.”

 Like the rest of the islanders, though, Gabie was aware of the refugee crisis.
 Chios residents have watched for months as refugees have come flooding to the island on their way to safety.
 Some islanders have had refugees literally land in their front yards.
 They’ve seen firsthand the devastation and fear that turns to relief when a refugee finally reaches the shore of Chios after a dangerous crossing of the Aegean Sea.